 IFAC's Constitution and Bylaws detail the responsibilities and authority of IFAC's Council, Board, and Board subcommittees.
 They also address IFAC’s mission, membership requirements, and the election/appointment of IFAC Officers.
 These documents were revised in 2013 to ensure that IFAC continues to embrace best practices and enable timely action by improving governance structure, clarifying the roles and responsibilities of IFAC in standard setting in the public interest, and ensuring IFAC continues to have broad representation from all parts of the profession.
-These versions of the IFAC Constitution and Bylaws were approved by the IFAC Council in February 2014, and a subsequent revision of the IFAC Bylaws was approved by the IFAC Council in November 2017.
+These versions of the IFAC Constitution and Bylaws were approved by the IFAC Council in February 2014, and subsequent amendments were approved by Council in 2017, 2019 and 2022.

-Beginning with 63 founding members from 51 countries in 1977, IFAC's membership has grown to now include over 175 members and associates in more than 135 countries and jurisdictions worldwide.*
+Beginning with 63 founding members from 51 countries in 1977, IFAC's membership has grown to now include 180 members and associates in 130 jurisdictions worldwide.*